zsiki/ls/doc/source/usersguide.rst

 Plot
 ::::

-The plugin offers the possibility to plot the actual map view or selected polygons using a previously created composer template file *(.qpt)*.
+The plugin offers the possibility to plot the actual map view or selected polygons using a precreated composer template file *(.qpt)*.
+Templates can be created by the print composer (Save as template from the menu).

 Plot by Template
 ++++++++++++++++

-With *Plot by template* command you can plot the actual map view with the given scale.
+With *Plot by template* command you can plot the actual map view at the given scale.

 #.
-So first set the map view to the required area and perhaps the required scale.
+First zoom the map view to the required area and perhaps the required scale.
 #.
-Then open the *Plot by template* dialog.
+Click on the *Plot by template* button in the toolbar to open the *Plot by template* dialog.
 #.
 In the dialog you can select a composer template and the scale.
 #.
-With the *Change dir...* button you can change the directory of the template files.
+Use the *Change dir...* button to select a template from another directory.
+The default directory for templates is the *template* subdirectory in the plug-in intallation directory.
 #.
 In the scale list the previously set scale also appears beside some predefined scales.
-The default sclae is *<extent>* which means that the scale will be adjusted to the map view extent.
+The default scale is *<extent>* which means that the scale will be adjusted to the map view extent.
 #.
-You can give a name to the composition but it's not necessary.
-If you leave blank QGIS gives a name automatically.
+You can give a name to the composition optionally.
+If you leave blank QGIS will generate a name automatically.

 .. figure:: images/u26.png